 Dry storage is one of the greatest achievements of humankind.
-Managing to dry fruits, vegetables, meats, and grains to a point where they are shelf-stable for months, years, and sometimes even decades after they were made (or harvested) is an incredible venture when one stops to think about it.
+Drying fruits, vegetables, meats, and grains until they’re shelf-stable for months, years, or even decades is an incredible achievement.
+Whatever you do, do not store your dry goods like this!

 Today, we’ll look at some places not to put those wonderful bounties if we want to keep them around for a good, long while.
-Let’s get started.
+So let’s get started.

 “Ah, but there is cabinetry above the stove”, you say to yourself.
 “Surely, this is a great place to put our noodles, fruit leather, and so forth.”